Periodontal Disease in Bellflower, CA

 After plaque and tartar have been successfully removed, root planing is performed.
 Root planing involves smoothening of tooth roots to allow them to attach well with the gums.
 It also eliminates vulnerable areas where bacteria can hide and multiply.
 Deep cleaning treats gingivitis and early stages of periodontitis.

 Pocket reduction surgery is performed to close the spaces that develop between teeth and gums (due to periodontal disease).
 These pockets are dangerous for oral and overall health as they harbor toxin-releasing bacteria that deteriorate both gum and bone tissues.
-Pocket reduction surgery involves opening the gums through flap surgery and then shaping and smoothening of tooth roots to allow them to attach themselves to the gums.
+Pocket reduction surgery involves opening the gums through flap surgery and then shaping and smoothening tooth roots to allow them to attach themselves to the gums.

 Bone grafting involves transplanting healthy bone tissues from a donor area in the body to the recessed areas in the mouth.
 It helps improve the density of bones in the recessed region.
 Bone grafting is performed to either treat gum disease or before placing dental implants.